-Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters (Video)
+Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters [Video]

 Earlier today the NYPD requested McGregor come into the station for questioning after he was caught on video smashing the windows of a bus filled with UFC fighters.
 One of those fighters emerged bloody and injured after the attack.
 While there is no warrant for McGregor issued at this time, that may change if he refuses to show up to speak with authorities, reports MMA Junkie.
 It is not known if Conor has made his way in to speak with the police as of this writing.

-According to TMZ they now have a video that shows McGregor picking up a dolly and smashing the window on the side of the bus.
+According to TMZ, they now have a video that shows McGregor picking up a dolly and smashing the window on the side of the bus.
 TMZ also spoke with Dana White who told them that Michael Chiesa was “cut to pieces” and he is currently in the hospital with those injuries.
 At this time it’s unclear if he will be able to fight as planned at UFC 223.

 Rose Namajunas was also on the bus that McGregor attacked and she “almost broke her hand.”
 She was described as being “very shaken up” during the attack, according to TMZ.
 The preliminary reports indicated that while the people on the bus believed it was Conor who broke the window, it was unclear who actually did this.
 The video that emerged of this attack after those initial reports “shows” McGregor with that dolly smashing the window, reports TMZ.